Transparency issues

 (There’s also a “diffuse” parameter that doesn’t seem to do anything)

 Using the above parameters it’s possible to create a lot of different palette combinations, and it would’ve been quite easy to imitate the color variety of the Dreamcast version using the same formula.
 The prototype even has a menu that is supposedly meant to load lighting information from a file.
-It could be that the developers were trying to load the Dreamcast’s PL files and recreate the gradients stored in them for use with the formula.
-Or perhaps the menu comes from an older build, which was used to generate the PL files in the first place.
-We don’t know what exactly the menu was used for, but the PL and SL files from the Dreamcast version can still be found on the retail game’s disk, and they were even byteswapped for compatibility with the Gamecube’s Big Endian format.
-It’s possible to activate them in the Preview prototype, but they are never used by the final version.
+It could be that the developers were trying to load the Dreamcast’s PL files and recreate the gradients stored in them for use with the formula, or perhaps the menu comes from an older build, which was used to generate the PL files in the first place.
+We don’t know what exactly the menu was used for, but the PL and SL files from the Dreamcast version can still be found on the retail game’s disk, and they were even byteswapped for compatibility with the Gamecube’s Big Endian byte order.
+It’s possible to activate them in the Preview prototype, but they are not used in the final version.

 Although the character lighting system described above is a lot more flexible than the level lighting system, for some reason its potential was largely unused.
 Only in a few stages do we see Sonic and other characters colored differently, and in the majority of areas the lighting on Sonic barely changes at all.
-Since I have reverse engineered the palette generation formula, I was also able to convert SADX character lighting parameters into palettes that can be applied per-vertex with the Dreamcast version’s Lantern system.
+Since we know the palette generation formula, it’s possible to convert SADX character lighting parameters into palettes that can be applied per-vertex with the Dreamcast version’s Lantern system.
 Here’s what those palettes look like in comparison with the Dreamcast version:

-You can see how the Dreamcast version’s palettes are much richer, with more gradations and color variety than the Gamecube version.
-It was entirely possible to recreate the Dreamcast version’s character lighting in SADX, but the potential was hardly used at all.
-Most levels in SADX use simple white-to-black gradients for character lighting, sometimes with minor specular tints, which would’ve been a good start, but only a handful of levels in SADX use specular colors different from white and grey.
+You can see how the Dreamcast version’s palettes have more gradations and color variety than the Gamecube version.
+Although there was no technical obstacle to making SADX character lighting more like the Dreamcast version, most levels in SADX use simple white-to-black gradients for character lighting, sometimes with minor specular tints, which would’ve been a good start, but only a handful of levels in SADX use specular colors different from white and grey.

 Another problem with the Gamecube version’s character/object lighting is that it often sets the specular values so high the models receive strong white gloss that can even obscure the details.
 For example, this is what happens to the Spinner enemies in Sky Deck: